Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Resource theory preliminaries

 The second robustness measure, which we denote simply by $M_{\textup{RBST}}(R)$ considers mixing the original resource $R$ with any element in the set $\boldsymbol{S}_{[R]}$ of all resources of the same type:

-The unified resource theory formalism of Ref.~\cite{Gonda2019Monotones} implies that all three of these distance measures are resource monotones in any resource theory wherein the free operations act convexly\footnote{An operation $\tau$ acts convexly if the image $\tau\circ(R_3)$ is a given mixture of $\tau\circ(R_1)$ and $\tau\circ(R_2)$ whenever the preimage $R_3$ is the same mixture of $R_1$ and $R_2$.
-All linear operations act convexly.
-Convex \emph{action} should not be confused with convex \emph{closure} of the operations, which was the subject of Proposition~\ref{lem:convexity}.}, including our resource theory here.
+The unified resource theory formalism of Ref.~\cite{Gonda2019Monotones} implies that all three of these distance measures are resource monotones in any resource theory wherein all of the operations in the free set are convex-linear\footnote{An operation $\tau$ is convex-linear if the image $\tau\circ(R_3)$ is a given mixture of $\tau\circ(R_1)$ and $\tau\circ(R_2)$ whenever the preimage $R_3$ is the same mixture of $R_1$ and $R_2$.
+All linear operations are convex-linear.} operations, including our resource theory here.
 Additionally, in Corollary~\ref{measurecor}, we show that each of these three distance measures can be explicitly related to a monotone for which we provide a closed-form expression relative to {\twotwotwotwo}-type resources.
 By extension, we therefore also provide closed-form expressions for these three distance measures relative to {\twotwotwotwo}-type resources.